What is Low and High Impact Training?

 Steppers

 Steppers can be found in most gyms and are by definition a way of mimicking the motion of climbing stairs.
 They are a great way of working your lower body.
 They target your glutes in a very low impact way.
-In fact all three gluteal muscles-gluteus minimus, gluteus medius and the gluteus maximus all get targeted on a stepper.
+In fact, all three gluteal muscles-gluteus minimus, gluteus medius and gluteus maximus all get targeted on a stepper.
 The main disadvantage of a stepper is that it can be easy to cheat by leaning forward on the handrails or handles to take weight off your feet.
-It also only works the lower body but if this is what you want then a stepper is a good piece of kit.
+It also only works the lower body, but if this is what you want, then a stepper is a good piece of kit.

 Rowing Machines

 Rowing machines are a great way to work a huge range of muscles without putting pressure on the joints.
 They help build explosive power, help burn calories and you use an incredible number of muscles.
-In fact when you start the row motion your quads, hamstrings and glutes are all mobilised and then as the force is transferred to your back and upper body your abs, obliques and lower spine are all activated as well as your traps, last and arms.
-Many believe the rower provides a better cardio workout than many other pieces of equipment and for the home gym they look both attractive and can be stored upright so are great if space is an issue.
+In fact, when you start the row motion, your quads, hamstrings and glutes are all mobilised and then as the force is transferred to your back and upper body, your abs, obliques and lower spine are all activated, as well as your traps, last and arms.
+Many believe the rower provides a better cardio workout than many other pieces of equipment, and for the home gym, they look both attractive and can be stored upright, so they are great if space is an issue.

 Indoor Cycles